EllieChen-Git/Aussie-Beauty-Market/README.md

 ---
-#### [R12] User Stories
+### [R12] User Stories

-•	As Ellie, I would like to browse the website on my mobile, computer or even my tablet.
+•	As Ellie, I would like to browse the website on my mobile, computer and even my tablet.

 •	As Ricky, I would like to sign up an account, so that I can start using certain functions provided by the site.

-•	As Mark, I would like to log into my existing account, so that I can buy or sell makeups.
+•	As Mark, I would like to log into my existing account.

 •	As Wayne, I should be able to see all the makeup listings without logging in.

 •	As Garret, I should be able to see the detailed information of a listing without logging in.

-•	As Hamish, I would like to log out my account if I’m leaving the website.
+•	As Hamish, I would like to log out my account if I'm leaving the website.

-•	As Tom, I would like to upload picture for my user profile.
+•	As Tom, I would like to upload a picture for my user profile.

-•	As Angel, I would like to view other users’ user profile.
+•	As Angel, I would like to view other users' profiles.

 •	As Jurra, I would like to see the listings owned by the same user.